-How i got to Anthonys Nose. it was on yet another drive back up north, when i took this shot (while not moving in a car) crossing the bear mountain bridge.
+How i got to Anthonys Nose.
+It was on yet another drive back up north, when i took this shot (while not moving in a car) crossing the bear mountain bridge.
 Bridges were kind of a theme on this trip, and i was thinking of how great a symbol they are, the “connectors of life”.
 I had stopped by a “haunted bridge” in my home town county in Virginia, one of those places we used to party late at nite when we were in high school.
 Supposedly, you could “hear” civil war troops going up the river late at nite if you stood on the bridge.
-We all heard those troops, we also drank the same moonshine that they probobaly drank- most likely from the same family….
+We all heard those troops, we also drank the same moonshine that they likely drank- most likely from the same family….
 Thinking about all those old friends from high school, and how remain pretty tight.
 We went to a small school, one of those schools and towns wear everybody knows what you did, before you even do it.
-How that bridge connected us on a weekend nite, and how a picture of it passed around to a few folks via social media, brings a glimpse of re-connection for a moment, and hopefully a few moments shared in time a long time ago.
+How that bridge connected us on a weekend nite, brings a glimpse of re-connection for a moment, and hopefully a few moments shared in time a long time ago.
 And how all of us turned out ok- it was touch and go for a little while for some-well, i will say it was touch and go for me- Im still standin…

-Long drives are also a time i “connect” with people on the phone. i go through hours of lost in thought, hours of music, and about 1/3 time catching up with people.
+Long drives are also a time i “connect” with people on the phone. i go through hours of lost in thought, hours of music where I am able to try these portable sound recorders, and about 1/3 time catching up with people.

 Then i came to this awesome bridge that connects two parts of new york. i wondered how the view would be from above.